 YPs may have transportation built into their services on some installations.
-For example, the SAC program may provide transportation to/from local schools, such as CYP Professionals walking with an organized group of children to/from school or a bus bringing children to/from facilities.
-The vehicles used to transport children meet school bus safety standards recommended by the National Highway Traffic Safety Administration (NHTSA) and applicable state laws.
+For example, the SAC program may provide transportation to/from local schools, such as CYP Professionals walking with an organized group of youth to/from school or a bus or van bringing youth to/from facilities.
+The vehicles used to transport youth meet school bus safety standards recommended by the National Highway Traffic Safety Administration (NHTSA) and applicable state laws.
 CYP drivers are trained and licensed and meet state, local, and installation requirements.
-YPs comply with all seatbelt and child safety seat regulations during transport.
-CYP Professionals may not transport enrolled children in personal vehicles.
+YPs comply with all seatbelt laws during field trips.
+CYP Professionals may not transport enrolled youth in personal vehicles.